alanvardy/gpto/README.md

   -e, --endpoint <ENDPOINT>        URL to be queried, defaults to https://api.openai.com and can be set in config -t, --temperature <TEMPERATURE>  What sampling temperature to use.
 Higher values means the model will take more risks.
 Try 0.9 for more creative applications, and 0 (argmax sampling) for ones with a well-defined answer [default: 1]
-  -n, --number <NUMBER>            How many completions to generate for each prompt [default: 1] -o, --top-p <TOP_P>              An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
+  -n, --number <NUMBER>            How many completions to generate for each prompt [default: 1] -a, --max-tokens <MAX_TOKENS>    Maximum number of tokens to use for each request [default: 1000] -i, --timeout <TIMEOUT>          Maximum length of time in seconds to wait for an API request to complete -o, --top-p <TOP_P>              An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
 We generally recommend altering this or temperature but not both [default: 1]
   -h, --help                       Print help
   -V, --version                    Print version